sekhri101/personal-goals/README.md

 - [ ] ~~:fork_and_knife: Meal planning~~ Not this week!
 - [ ] :moneybag: Monitor accounts

+### Other things I did

+- Read about user stories, and used that research in some project planning

 ### Side Projects & Other Goals